stellar/typescript-wallet-sdk/examples/sep24/README.md

 ## Running deposit and withdrawals

-To see them in action you can run below:
+To see them in action you can run below from the project root:

 ```
-$ yarn start
+$ yarn example:sep24
 ```

 This will run the deposit flow and watch for it to finish.
 At the end it will